-The sixteenth Conference of the Parties (COP16) in Cancun is the latest UN effort to get the international community to act on climate change.
+The sixteenth Conference of the Parties (COP16) in Cancun is the latest UN effort to get the international efforts to reduce global warming and climate change on political and community agendas.
 Although COP16 is not expected to produce a binding agreement, many governments have adopted initiatives to diminish their environmental impacts and carbon footprint.

 European Union (EU)